BestTimesToVisit.com Logo

 nature

-Wake before dawn to witness the first rays of sunlight paint the Valley of the Ten Peaks in fiery hues.
-The stillness of the turquoise water, reflecting the majestic mountains, is an unparalleled moment of natural grandeur.
-Arrive very early, as parking is extremely limited and the road often closes once full.
+Wake before dawn to witness the first rays of sun paint the Valley of the Ten Peaks in fiery hues.
+The stillness of the turquoise water, reflecting the majestic mountains, is a truly spiritual experience.
+Arrive very early, as parking is extremely limited and often closed by mid-morning.

 Soak in the Banff Upper Hot Springs